StackStorm/st2docs/docs/source/rbac.rst

 .. note::

-   This functionality is only available in |st2| v3.8.0 and above, with the SAML auth backend used for authentication.
+   This functionality is only available in |st2| v3.8.0 and above, with the SAML2 auth backend used for authentication.

 In addition to manually assigning roles to the users based on the definitions in the